 Even with its woefully executed premise, Prometheus strangely captures the spirit of Alien in a unique manner.
 In my revisit of the original picture, I was struck by how it felt like a terrifying evocation of Lovecraftian cosmic horror combined with a potently nasty sexual subtext.
 The primary strength derives from a sheer insignificance and helplessness of the human characters in the face of a motiveless creature of instinct.
-One notable scene melds both facets to disturbing effect as Lambert (Veronica Cartwright) is reduced to paralytic fear when she gets a glimpse of the creature.
-Her unseen and audible death sounds like rape is occurring rather than a swift dispatching.
+One notable scene melds both facets to disturbing effect: Lambert (Veronica Cartwright) is reduced to paralytic fear when she gets a glimpse of the creature.
+Her unseen and audible death sounds like a rape is occurring rather than a swift dispatching.

 Prometheus’ sumptuous visuals and direction make humanity seem like an inconsequential species; the potent fear comes from the sheer unknown of meeting our makers.
 To this end, the picture achieves a certain amount of awe and terrifying wonder in its speculative musings.
 Humanity has never looked less worthy of consideration in any other Alien picture.
 The title ship looks like an insect while its travel through the galaxy as overarching clouds and looming landscapes diminishes its scientific and technological endeavour.